MueezMughal/UBC_Solar/README.md

 # Suncor – ESP Diagnostics and Solids Analysis (Firebag SAGD Site)

 > ⚠️ **Note:** This project involved confidential operational data from Suncor’s Firebag SAGD operations.
 All operational details and data have been redacted.
-The repository contains **code structure, figures, and synthetic/demo examples only** to illustrate the methodology.
+The repository contains **code structure and figures** to illustrate the methodology.

 ---